George Gibson (footballer, born 1912)

 George Eardley Gibson (29 August 1912 – 30 December 1990) was an English professional footballer who played as an inside left.
 Gibson was an early pioneer of British overseas footballers, playing in the French Ligue 1 in the inter-war years.
 Gibson eventually went on to play football in four countries, including his native England.
 Whilst Gibson played professionally in England and France and played in the Football League and Ligue 1 he was never capped internationally.

 Early career

 Born in Biddulph, Staffordshire, Gibson began his career with Kidderminster Harriers before being released and joining Frickley Colliery who gave him the opportunity to play regularly in the Midland League.
-In 1932 he signed professionally for Sunderland where he made two appearances in the Football League First Division before moving to Leicester City, for whom he also played in the Football League.
+In 1932 he signed professionally for Sunderland where he made two appearances in the Football League First Division, scoring one goal in a draw against Chelsea in the last game of the 1932–33 season (in which Chelsea's scorer was also named George Gibson).
+He transferred to Leicester City, for whom he also played in the Football League.

 Foreign career

 In 1935 Gibson became one of the early English professional footballers to play abroad when he signed for Valenciennes, who had just been promoted to the top division in French football.
 After a year in France Gibson moved on to clubs in Northern Ireland and Ireland before returning to France to join RC Roubaix, who had just secured top-flight football.